Nigerian Cybercriminal Gang Targets Texas Unemployment System

 DALLAS (CBSDFW.COM) – A Nigerian cybercriminal gang is targeting the Texas unemployment system, according to evidence shared with the CBS 11 I-Team.

-A 13-page step-by-step tutorial on how to commit unemployment identity fraud through the Texas Workforce Commission website was discovered in an online closed group chat between members of the cybercriminal organization known as Scattered Canary.READ MORE: Parts Of North Texas Experience Significant Flooding
+A 13-page step-by-step tutorial on how to commit unemployment identity fraud through the Texas Workforce Commission website was discovered in an online closed group chat between members of the cybercriminal organization known as Scattered Canary.READ MORE: Investigation Underway After Officer Involved Shooting In Denton Leaves 1 Injured

 Former FBI agent Crane Hassold said with the help of an insider his private cybersecurity firm obtained the tutorial for free from WhatsApp group chat.